http4k/www/src/website/content/tutorial/build_a_simple_mcp_app/index.md

 # 9. MCP server

-This is where the three parts of an MCP server come together: server identity, security, and capabilities. `mcpHttpStreaming` composes them into a
+This is where the three parts of an MCP server come together: server identity, security, and capabilities. `mcp` composes them into a
 `PolyHandler` — http4k's type for services that speak multiple protocol types (here HTTP + SSE for the streaming transport):

 {{< kotlin file="RepoHealthChecker.kt" >}}

 - **`PolyFilters.CatchAll()`** — a filter that catches any unhandled exceptions and returns a 500 response instead of crashing the server.
 This wraps the entire MCP handler for robustness.
-- **`mcpHttpStreaming`** — creates a `PolyHandler` that speaks the [MCP Streamable HTTP transport](https://modelcontextprotocol.io/specification/2025-11-25/basic/transports) (HTTP for requests, SSE for server-pushed events).
+- **`mcp`** — creates a `PolyHandler` that speaks the [MCP Streamable HTTP transport](https://modelcontextprotocol.io/specification/2025-11-25/basic/transports) (HTTP for requests, SSE for server-pushed events).
 - **`withExtensions(McpApps)`** — advertises MCP Apps support in the server metadata so the host knows to look for app resources.